Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 # Full CRUD with Views

-This is the main, extremely flexible model enhancement generator, which allows you to quickly add and configure different model elements, such as `create`, `read`, `update`, `delete` (CRUD) and `read list` operations for the services, as well as corresponding presentation data objects and UI views, all based on the definition of your model objects.
+This is the main, extremely flexible model enhancement generator, which allows you to quickly add and configure different model elements, such as `create`, `read`, `update`, `delete` (CRUD), and `read list` operations for the services, as well as corresponding presentation data objects and UI views, all based on the definition of your model objects.

 ## Generator inputs